 3. To operate a "whole pupil, whole school" approach to the management and provision of support for special educational needs

-4. To provide a Special Educational Needs Co-ordinator(SENCO) who will work with the SEN Inclusion Policy
+4. To provide a Special Educational Needs and disabilities Co-ordinator (SENCO) who will work with the SEND Inclusion Policy

-5. To provide support and advice for all staff working with special educational needs pupils
+5. To provide support and advice for all staff working with special educational needs pupils.